TsingZ0/ICE6405P-260-M01/docs/Lab3/README.md

 ### Abstraction of shared memory

-To better accomplish our task, we created ConnABC abstraction of shared memory
+To better accomplish our task, we created `ConnABC` which abstraction of shared memory communication.

 ```python
 class ConnABC(object):